Jaskowicz1/BUD-e/README.md

 # BUD-e
 The BUD-e Discord Bot, rewrote in C++!
-BUD-e also serves as a testing ground for the D++ docs.
 Updates will be made frequently.

 BUD-e' is automated via Jenkins and will update locally every git push, however, this does not update the bot whilst running.